 New family firms

 Some new firms are controlled by an individual or a family, while other are not.
+In this section, we analyze newly established limited liability firms and business groups.
 Family ownership of new firm is strongly correlated with firm size, growth, profitability and survival during the firm's first years.

-We observe that the tax reform of 2006 encourages creation of new companies.
-Relaxation of starting equity requirement brings more new firms starting in 2011/2012.
-We report dotted lines on the secondary axis.
-A small fraction of about 150 firms every year are a result of a spinoff from another company.
+We can also look at the number of firms starting or ending in particular years, as shown in the second graph below.
+We observe that the tax reform of 2006 encourages creation of new companies, as shown by the red line.
+Following that, the decrease in the starting equity requirement brings more new firms starting in 2011/2012.
+On the same graph, we report dotted lines on the secondary axis on the right.
+A small number of about 150 firms every year are a result of a spinoff from another company (dotted blue line).
 More and more firms end as a takeover target- 1500 in the last year of data.
-Between 1500 and 1700 companies go bankrupt is a typical year.
-More around the Global Financial Crisis of 2007.
+Between 1500 and 1700 companies go bankrupt is a typical year - more around the Global Financial Crisis of 2007 (dotted green line).

 Looking at cohorts of new Norwegian firms established between 2000 and 2015, we can see that family firms have higher profitability in their early years compared to nonfamily firms: